Mr-codehunter/Email-Guidelines/docs/index.md

 + Avoid long and lengthy mail

-1. you can use
++ you can use
 - snip
- -To TRIM the Mail.
+  - To TRIM the Mail.